sharavsambuu/mongolian-text-classification/README.md

     > python3 training_lstm_neural_network.py

+# DONE
+- Write some scrapers for ikon.mn
+- Prepare training texts with its labels, label should be a type of news.
+For example: politics, economy, society, health, world, technology etc

+# IN PROGRESS
+- Train lstm classifier

 # TODOs

-1. Write some scrapers for ikon.mn
-2. Prepare training texts with its labels, label should be a type of news.
-For example: politics, economy, society, health, world, technology etc
-3. Train them
-4. Try to classify text from other sites, for example: news.gogo.mn
+- Try to classify text from other sites, for example: news.gogo.mn